OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:17

-Then the word of the Lord came to Elijah the Tishbite:
+The word of the Lord came to Elijah the Tishbite and it was:

 ## 1 Kings 21:18